MyPassion.ai

 DimensionSokanu / CareerExplorerMyPassionAI

-QuestionsNot published, estimated 80+ across 5 modules25, with Q1 branching
+QuestionsNot publicly listed, structured across 5 assessment sections25, with Q1 branching

-MethodologyBig 5 + Holland Code + ML on 500M+ responsesArchetype matrix: 4 struggle types × 4 priority types
+MethodologyBig 5 + Holland Code + machine-learning matchingArchetype matrix: 5 struggle types × 4 priority types = 20 combinations

-Best forSomeone with 90 minutes who wants to explore breadthSomeone with 3 minutes who wants a decision
+Best forSomeone with 60 to 90 minutes who wants breadthSomeone with 3 minutes who wants a focused result

-CareerExplorer, originally Sokanu, is the most methodologically ambitious career assessment on the public internet.
-Its team has been shipping iterations of this product since 2012.
-It is the reason most people who walk into a university career advising office leave with a link to "careerexplorer.com".
+CareerExplorer, originally Sokanu, is one of the most methodologically ambitious career assessments on the public internet.
+Its team has been shipping iterations of the product since 2012, and it is the assessment most often linked from university career-advising pages.

 The framework.
-The methodology is a blend of three well-validated instruments:
+The methodology is a blend of three well-known instruments, per CareerExplorer's own description:

-• The Big Five personality model, the most empirically supported personality framework in psychology
+• The Big Five personality model, an empirically supported personality framework in psychology

 • Holland Codes (RIASEC), developed by John Holland in the 1950s to map interests to career clusters

-• A machine-learning match engine trained on what the company publicly cites as over 500 million prior responses
+• A machine-learning matching engine trained on what the company publicly cites as 500 million answered questions

 Archetypes.
-CareerExplorer groups users into personality archetypes like Scholar, Groundbreaker, Mastermind, and Visionary.
-These are thoughtful, literary labels.
-The archetype you receive informs how the rest of your report is framed.
+CareerExplorer groups users into personality archetypes (Scholar, Groundbreaker, Mastermind, Visionary, and others).
+The archetype frames the rest of the report.

 What you leave with.
-A personality archetype, a ranked list of career matches starting with your top 12 and going deep into the hundreds, Holland Code scores across six interest categories, and a set of saveable reports you can return to.
-For someone treating the quiz as a research tool, the output is among the richest on the market.
+A personality archetype, a ranked list of career matches starting with the top tier and extending well beyond it, and Holland Code scores across the interest categories.
+For someone treating the quiz as a research tool, the output is among the richest available.

-I launched MyPassionAI in late 2025 specifically because the experience I just described left me wanting.
-The thesis of my product is the inverse of Sokanu's: optimize for the minimum signal you need to make a decision this week, not the maximum signal you could theoretically extract.
+I launched MyPassionAI in late 2025 specifically because the experience I described above left me wanting.
+The thesis of the product is the inverse of Sokanu's: optimise for the minimum signal you need to make a decision soon, not the maximum signal you could theoretically extract.

 The framework.
 The output is one of 20 named archetypes produced by a 2D matrix: